 "The last couple of weeks have been brutal," the German said.
 "But I kept on fighting and today is the reward for that.
 I came back and I am very proud of that."

 Neureuther finished in a two-run combined time of 1 minute, 45.50 seconds to lead Dopfer by 0.59.
 Norwegian teenager Henrik Kristoffersen took third, 0.79 back.

-Hirscher came 0.95 behind Neureuther and lost his lead in the discipline standings to the German.
-Hirscher has 465 points, just five behind Neureuther on 470 with one slalom remaining.
+Hirscher came 0.95 behind Neureuther in fifth.
+The Austrian has 465 slalom points, just five behind Neureuther on 470.
+Kristoffersen is third on 430.

-Two-time defending champion Hirscher went top of the overall standings with 1,050 points, edging Norway's Aksel Lund Svindal and setting up a tense conclusion to the season at next week's World Cup finals in Lenzerheide, Switzerland.
+Two-time defending champion Hirscher went top of the overall standings with 1,050 points, edging Norway's Aksel Lund Svindal by just four points and setting up a tense conclusion to the season at next week's World Cup finals in Lenzerheide, Switzerland.

 "Something has to change over the next few days," said Hirscher, who was hoping for a larger buffer.
 "I have to be able to compete at the same level as Aksel again, otherwise I am lost.
 (Fifth) is better than skiing out but this result is not satisfying."

 Hirscher admitted he was feeling the pressure.
 He can become only the fourth skier, and the first Austrian, to win the overall title three years in a row.

 "I am just not racing as easily as I usually do," Hirscher said.
 "This was all I could do, more was impossible.
 I have to admit that.
 What the other three showed on the hill was different class.
 How Felix took the steep part, that was the best slalom skiing we've seen all season."